rapidez/checkout-theme/README.md

 ## Payment-icons

 We have provided a set of payment icons for your convenience.
-To integrate these icons into your project and enable the functionality of adding or modifying icons, please execute the following command.
+To integrate these icons into your project and enable the functionality of adding or modifying icons, please execute the following command:
 ```
 php artisan vendor:publish --provider="Rapidez\CheckoutTheme\ServiceProvider" --tag=payment-icons
 ```